 The surname Eliott was first found in Liddesdale, and Teviotdale.
 Although originally from Elliott, a village near Forfar, this Clan was persuaded by the Douglases to move south to help defend the border in 1396.
 There they became one of the most influential clans.
 Some of the notable personalities were "Archie Fire the Braes," "Hob of the Park," "Little Jock of the Park," "Jock Half Lugs," "Jock A'God's Name," "Gibbe Wi' the Gowden Gartens."

-Important Dates for the Eliott family
+Early History of the Eliott family

 This web page shows only a small excerpt of our Eliott research.
 Another 141 words (10 lines of text) covering the years 1499, 1546, 1898, 1592, 1632, 1636, 1668, 1604, 1690, 1612, 1685, 1640, 1665, 1714, 1700, 1670, 1797 and are included under the topic Early Eliott History in all our PDF Extended History products and printed products wherever possible.